Fairview Mall: Incidents

-On 13 December 2006, three handguns, a machine gun, ammunition and drugs were found in a locker meant for shoppers to store their belongings as they shopped.
+On 13 December 2006, three handguns, a machine gun, ammunition and drugs were found in a locker meant for shoppers to store their belongings in as they shopped.

 On 25 June 2008, an 18-year-old was stabbed and seriously injured outside of a shoe store within the mall.

 On 12 January 2009, a serial purse snatcher drove slightly into a woman, striking her leg.
 As the woman was checking out her injury, a man in the car grabbed her carry-all.
 The victim attempted to hold onto her purse as he drove away, dragging her for a short distance before she let go.

 On 13 September 2010, a plainclothes mall security guard, Owen Baker, attempted to arrest a man for allegedly stealing a sample bottle of cologne, resulting in a foot-chase in which the security guard was shot at.
 Baker originally said he was looking down the barrel of the gun because it was pointed directly at his head, and that he dove into a jewellery store to dodge the bullet.
 Security camera footage contradicted his statements, and Baker later revised his story to say he didn't know which direction the gun was pointed and that he dropped to his knees as opposed to diving into a store.
 Once Baker regained his composure he got back up and continued chasing the suspect for the sample bottle of cologne.
 Toronto Police initially named Christopher Alexander and Shaun Mobeen as suspects.
 Mobeen turned himself in but was released after police cleared him of being the man in the video footage.

 On 21 January 2014, an armoured truck transporting from the mall was robbed by two gunmen, leading to an exchange of gunfire.
 No one was injured, and the robbers made off with a bag of money containing $100,000.

 On 13 November 2016, a car crashed into the mall, demolishing part of a wall.
 The driver was trapped in the debris, later being freed by emergency workers.

-On 12 March 2017, a teenager was seriously wounded in a stabbing near the movie theater.
+On 12 March 2017, a teenager was seriously wounded in a stabbing near the movie theatre.